 Indian Polity / Fundamental Rights

 Articles 29 and 30 talk about exclusive rights for minorities which are cultural and educational rights in India.
-Here, minorities include both religious
+Here, minorities include

-all others will be linguistic minorities.
+as mother tongue, all others will be linguistic minorities.

-- Article 29 says any section of the citizens, having a distinct culture, distinct language or script and residing in Indian territory, have their right to
+- Article 29 says any section of the citizens, having a distinct culture, distinct language or script and residing in Indian territory, have

-or caste.
+religion, language or caste.
 However, State can implement the reservations to SCs, STs and OBCs while admitting to educational institutions.

 - Article 30 says both religious as well as linguistic minorities have every right to establish and administer educational institutions.
-While granting the
+While

-aid to the educational institutions, State shall not discriminate such minority educational institutions.
+granting the aid to the educational institutions, State shall not discriminate such minority educational institutions.